matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 10) Discuss Advanced kubectl Commands and Their Uses.
 Answer: Advanced kubectl commands include:
-a) kubectl port-forward, for forwarding one or more local ports to a Pod.
+a) 'kubectl port-forward', for forwarding one or more local ports to a Pod.
-b) kubectl proxy, to create a proxy server between your machine and the Kubernetes API server.
+b) 'kubectl proxy', to create a proxy server between your machine and the Kubernetes API server.
-c) kubectl cp, to copy files and directories to and from containers in Pods.
+c) 'kubectl cp', to copy files and directories to and from containers in Pods.
-d) kubectl patch, to update Kubernetes objects in place.
+d) 'kubectl patch', to update Kubernetes objects in place.
 These commands provide more control over interacting with and managing Kubernetes resources.

-22. NEW SECTION - kustomize
+NEW SECTION - kustomize.

 1) What is Kustomize and How is it Integrated into Kubernetes?
 Answer: Kustomize is a standalone tool to customize Kubernetes objects through a kustomization file.
 It introduces a